Noah (2014 film): Plot

 When the rain begins, Tubal-cain incites his followers to storm the ark.
-Noah finds Ham in the forest, but leaves Na'el, who is stuck in a foothold trap, to be trampled to death.
+Noah finds Ham in the forest, but leaves Na'el, who is stuck in a foothold trap and is trampled to death.
 His family enters the ark, except for Methuselah, who remains in the forest and is swept away by the rushing waters.
-The Watchers hold off Tubal-cain's army, sacrificing themselves and ascending back to heaven.
-Tubal-cain slips onto the ark and solicits help from Ham, playing on the boy's anger toward Noah.
+The Watchers hold off Tubal-cain's army, sacrificing themselves and ascending back to Heaven.
+Tubal-cain slips onto the ark and solicits help from Ham, playing on the boy's anger towards Noah for Na'el's demise.

-Ila discovers she is pregnant and tells Noah.
-He pleads with God not to make him kill the child.
-The rains stop, indicating that God wants the child to die, so Noah tells his family that, if the baby is a girl, he will kill her to ensure the future will be uncorrupted by humans.
+Ila discovers she is pregnant and tells Noah, who pleads with the Creator not to make him kill the child.
+The rains stop, seemingly indicating that the Creator wants the child to die, so Noah tells his family that, if the baby is a girl, he will kill her to ensure the future will be uncorrupted by humans.

 Nine months later, Ila goes into labor as she and Shem are about to leave the ark on a raft.
-Naameh begs Noah to spare the child so they will stay, but, instead, he burns the raft.
-Ham interrupts to tell Noah the beasts are awake and eating each other, which is a ruse so Tubal-cain can attack Noah.
+Naameh begs Noah to spare the child so they will stay, but he instead burns the raft.
+Ham interrupts to tell Noah the beasts are awake and eating each other where deer-like antelope was killed, which is a ruse so Tubal-cain can attack him.
 While they fight, Ila gives birth to female twins and the ark hits a mountaintop.
 Shem attacks his father and Tubal-cain is about to strike Noah with a rock, but Ham kills Tubal-cain with a dagger.
-With his dying breath, Tubal-cain tells Ham, "Now...
-You are a man".
 Noah finds Ila, intending to kill the babies, but spares them because he finds nothing but love in his heart when he sees his newborn granddaughters.

-Upon exiting the ark, Noah, ashamed, thinking he has failed the Creator and deeming himself a monster, goes into isolation in a cave and makes wine to drown his sorrows.
-Ham, after witnessing his father's unseemly and naked drunkenness, leaves to travel alone.
-Reconciling with his remaining family at Ila's behest, Noah charges his progeny with caring for the world and tells them "Be fruitful, and multiply, and replenish the earth," after which they witness intense waves of rainbows.
+Upon exiting the ark, Noah, thinking he has failed the Creator and deeming himself a monster, goes into isolation in a cave and makes wine to drown his sorrows.
+Ham, after witnessing his father's naked drunkenness, leaves to travel alone.
+Reconciling with his remaining family at Ila's behest, Noah charges his progeny with caring for the world and they witness intense waves of rainbows as symbols of the Creator's blessings.